 The first stop on our trip was at the charming and rustic Portør Pensjonat, where we had lunch on our way to Kristiansand.

 The salad with beets and goat cheese was fresh and very tasty.
-The waitress told us that the vegetables were local and grown just a few kilometers away from the restaurant.
+The waitress told us that the vegetables were locally grown just a few kilometers away from the restaurant.
 Thumbs up!

-The rest of the day we spent visiting our family who lives near Kristiansand.
-With more time, we would have wandered around in Kristiansand’s cozy streets, and visited one of the many scenic areas that are close to the city.
-Odderøya and Baneheia are particularly beautiful areas.
+We spent the rest of the day visiting our relatives that live near Kristiansand.
+If we had had more time, we would have wandered around in Kristiansand’s cozy streets and visited one of the many scenic areas that are close to the city.
+Odderøya and Baneheia are particularly beautiful ones.

 We stayed at the Comfort Hotel Kristiansand for the night.
-The hotel was perfectly fine and conveniently located in the center of Kristiansand.
-Parking facilities were also good, with a parking garage right next to the hotel.
+The hotel was good in all respects and conveniently located in the center of Kristiansand.
+The parking facilities were also good, with a garage right next to the hotel.